Mount Vernon Associates Inc. MD Sells 100 Shares of Merck & Co., Inc. (NYSE:MRK)

-Mount Vernon Associates Inc. MD lowered its holdings in Merck & Co., Inc. (NYSE:MRK – Get Rating) by 4.2% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 2,270 shares of the company’s stock after selling 100 shares during the period.
-Mount Vernon Associates Inc. MD’s holdings in Merck & Co., Inc. were worth $252,000 as of its most recent filing with the Securities and Exchange Commission.
+Mount Vernon Associates Inc. MD lessened its holdings in shares of Merck & Co., Inc. (NYSE:MRK – Get Rating) by 4.2% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,270 shares of the company’s stock after selling 100 shares during the quarter.
+Mount Vernon Associates Inc. MD’s holdings in Merck & Co., Inc. were worth $252,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other hedge funds have also added to or reduced their stakes in the company.
-Marion Wealth Management lifted its holdings in Merck & Co., Inc. by 18.5% during the 4th quarter.
-Marion Wealth Management now owns 21,538 shares of the company’s stock valued at $2,390,000 after purchasing an additional 3,366 shares during the last quarter.
-Crescent Sterling Ltd. acquired a new stake in Merck & Co., Inc. during the 4th quarter valued at $806,000.
-S.C.
-Financial Services Inc. lifted its holdings in Merck & Co., Inc. by 5.4% during the 4th quarter.
-S.C.
-Financial Services Inc. now owns 8,540 shares of the company’s stock valued at $947,000 after purchasing an additional 438 shares during the last quarter.
-Capital Investment Advisors LLC boosted its holdings in shares of Merck & Co., Inc. by 15.1% during the fourth quarter.
-Capital Investment Advisors LLC now owns 376,138 shares of the company’s stock worth $41,733,000 after acquiring an additional 49,374 shares during the period.
-Finally, Flagship Harbor Advisors LLC boosted its holdings in shares of Merck & Co., Inc. by 2.1% during the fourth quarter.
-Flagship Harbor Advisors LLC now owns 40,333 shares of the company’s stock worth $4,475,000 after acquiring an additional 845 shares during the period.
-Institutional investors own 72.89% of the company’s stock.
+A number of other large investors also recently modified their holdings of MRK.
+TAP Consulting LLC increased its holdings in shares of Merck & Co., Inc. by 1.6% in the 4th quarter.
+TAP Consulting LLC now owns 7,532 shares of the company’s stock worth $836,000 after buying an additional 121 shares during the last quarter.
+Astoria Portfolio Advisors LLC. grew its holdings in Merck & Co., Inc. by 7.4% during the 4th quarter.
+Astoria Portfolio Advisors LLC. now owns 9,938 shares of the company’s stock valued at $1,093,000 after purchasing an additional 684 shares during the last quarter.
+Domani Wealth LLC grew its holdings in Merck & Co., Inc. by 1.2% during the 4th quarter.
+Domani Wealth LLC now owns 9,357 shares of the company’s stock valued at $1,038,000 after purchasing an additional 113 shares during the last quarter.
+Tradewinds Capital Management LLC grew its holdings in Merck & Co., Inc. by 41.5% during the 4th quarter.
+Tradewinds Capital Management LLC now owns 317 shares of the company’s stock valued at $35,000 after purchasing an additional 93 shares during the last quarter.
+Finally, Baker Boyer National Bank purchased a new stake in Merck & Co., Inc. in the 4th quarter valued at about $228,000.
+Hedge funds and other institutional investors own 72.89% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 10th.
-Investors of record on Wednesday, March 15th will be given a dividend of $0.73 per share.
-The ex-dividend date of this dividend is Tuesday, March 14th.
-This represents a $2.92 annualized dividend and a dividend yield of 2.74%.
-Merck & Co., Inc.’s payout ratio is 51.14%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, April 10th.
+Shareholders of record on Wednesday, March 15th will be given a $0.73 dividend.
+This represents a $2.92 annualized dividend and a yield of 2.74%.
+The ex-dividend date is Tuesday, March 14th.
+Merck & Co., Inc.’s dividend payout ratio is presently 51.14%.

 Merck & Co, Inc is a health care company, which engages in the provision of health solutions through its prescription medicines, vaccines, biologic therapies, animal health, and consumer care products.
 It operates through the following segments: Pharmaceutical, Animal Health, and Other.
 The Pharmaceutical segment includes human health pharmaceutical and vaccine products.